Australian cricket team in India in 2000–01: First Test

 The start of the First Test in Mumbai was overshadowed by the death of Sir Donald Bradman, universally regarded as the greatest batsman in cricket history.
 After a minute's silence, Australian captain Steve Waugh won the toss and elected to field on a pitch offering assistance to the bowling team.
 Ganguly stated that he would have done likewise.
 The Australian fast bowlers quickly removed India's top order, with both openers and Rahul Dravid removed in the first hour's play with only 31 runs scored.
 After Ganguly was removed with the score on 55, the Indians progressed to be 4/62 at lunch.
 Sachin Tendulkar lead a counterattack in the hour after lunch, scoring 53 runs in 53 balls to take the score to 4/130 before V. V. S. Laxman was removed.
-The innings lost momentum when Tendulkar was dismissed for 76 to leave the score at 6/139.
+The innings lost momentum when Tendulkar was dismissed for 76, leaving the score at 6/139.
 India were eventually bowled out in the final session for 176.
 Shane Warne took 4/47 while Glenn McGrath managed 3/19.
 In reply, Australia reached 1/49 at stumps, losing Michael Slater.

 Australia made steady progress on the second day to reach 1/71, when Harbhajan dismissed Justin Langer.
-Mark Waugh, the new batsman, was dismissed for a golden duck after Ganguly took a one handed close range diving catch from the next delivery.
-Sanghvi dismissed Steve Waugh and Harbhajan removed Ricky Ponting for a duck in the following over, to reduce Australia to 5/99 after the first hours play with Harbhajan having taken a spell of 3/8.
-Australian wicketkeeper Adam Gilchrist, joined opener Matthew Hayden at the crease, who had just reached 50.
-After the break, Gilchrist lead a counterattack, scoring 36 from 39 balls, and Australia reached lunch at 5/170, having scored 71 runs in the second hour.
-The pace of the batting increased after lunch, with Gilchrist moving from 50 to 100 in just 29 balls.
+Mark Waugh, the new batsman, was dismissed for a golden duck after Ganguly took a one-handed close-range diving catch from the next delivery.
+Sanghvi dismissed Steve Waugh, and Harbhajan removed Ricky Ponting for a duck in the following over to reduce Australia to 5/99 after the first-hour play, with Harbhajan taking a spell of 3/8.
+Australian wicketkeeper Adam Gilchrist joined opener Matthew Hayden at the crease, who had just reached 50.
+After the break, Gilchrist led a counterattack, scoring 36 from 39 balls, and Australia reached lunch at 5/170, scoring 71 runs in the second hour.
+The batting pace increased after lunch, with Gilchrist moving from 50 to 100 in just 29 balls.
 96 runs were added in the hour after lunch and after the 197-run partnership ended in 32 overs, Gilchrist and Hayden had scored 122 and 119 respectively.
 Australia reached 8/329 at tea, compiling 158 runs in the session.
 A run a ball cameo of 39 from Warne allowed Australia to reach 349, a lead of 173.
 Harbhajan ended with 4/121.
 India's top order fared better in the second innings, managing to compile 58 before both openers were lost. they suffered a last scare when wicket-keeper Nayan Mongia, sent in as a nightwatchman was forced to retire hurt after suffering a finger injury, forcing Tendulkar to face the final over of the second day.